Roger Ebert: 1975–1999: Pulitzer winner

 In 1996, W. W. Norton & Company asked Ebert to edit an anthology of film writing.
 This resulted in Roger Ebert's Book of Film: From Tolstoy to Tarantino, the Finest Writing From a Century of Film.
 The selections are eclectic, ranging from Louise Brooks's autobiography to David Thomson's novel Suspects.
-Ebert "wrote to Nigel Wade, then the editor of the Chicago Sun-Times, and proposed a biweekly series of longer articles great movies of the past.
+In 1996, Ebert "wrote to Nigel Wade, then the editor of the Chicago Sun-Times, and proposed a biweekly series of longer articles great movies of the past.
 He gave his blessing ...
 Every other week I have revisited a great movie, and the response has been encouraging."
-The first film he wrote about for the series was Casablanca (1942).
 A hundred of these essays were published as The Great Movies (2002); he released two more volumes, and a fourth was published posthumously.
 In 1999, Ebert founded The Overlooked Film Festival (later Ebertfest), in his hometown, Champaign, Illinois.

 In May 1998, Siskel took a leave of absence from the show to undergo brain surgery.
 He returned to the show, although viewers noticed a change in his physical appearance.
 Despite appearing sluggish and tired, Siskel continued reviewing films with Ebert and would appear on Late Show with David Letterman.
 In February 1999, Siskel died of a brain tumor.

-The producers renamed the show Roger Ebert & the Movies and used rotating co-hosts including Martin Scorsese,Janet Maslin and A.O.
+The producers renamed the show Roger Ebert & the Movies and used rotating co-hosts including Janet Maslin and A.O.
 Scott.
 Ebert wrote of his late colleague: "For the first five years that we knew one another, Gene Siskel and I hardly spoke.
 Then it seemed like we never stopped."
 He wrote of Siskel's work ethic, of how quickly he returned to work after surgery: "Someone else might have taken a leave of absence then and there, but Gene worked as long as he could.
 Being a film critic was important to him.
 He liked to refer to his job as 'the national dream beat,' and say that in reviewing movies he was covering what people hoped for, dreamed about, and feared."
 Ebert recalled, "Whenever he interviewed someone for his newspaper or for television, Gene Siskel liked to end with the same question: 'What do you know for sure?'
 OK Gene, what do I know for sure about you?
 You were one of the smartest, funniest, quickest men I've ever known and one of the best reporters...I know for sure that seeing a truly great movie made you so happy that you'd tell me a week later your spirits were still high."
 Ten years after Siskel's death, Ebert blogged about his colleague: "We once spoke with Disney and CBS about a sitcom to be titled Best Enemies.
 It would be about two movie critics joined in a love/hate relationship.
 It never went anywhere, but we both believed it was a good idea.
 Maybe the problem was that no one else could possibly understand how meaningless was the hate, how deep was the love."